retest/docs/README.md

 ## Installation

-We use [MkDocs](https://mkdocs.org/) to deploy the documentation.
+We use [MkDocs](https://mkdocs.org/) to build and deploy the documentation.
 Please refer to the official [installation guide](https://www.mkdocs.org/#installation).

 ## Commands